How I deepened my yoga practice by getting my Crossfit on.

 One of my favorite things about Crossfit is the community of people who surround it.
 Going through WODs together day in and day out and seeing your classmates progress alongside you builds a lasting bond.
 A universal feature of Crossfit is that each participant cheers on the rest of the class if they complete a WOD first.
 To me, this no-(wo)man-left-behind attitude is an amped up version of compassion and connection.
 It is the very same quality we try to cultivate on our yoga mats.
 All too often, I find myself rushing in and out of yoga class and missing one of the best parts of yoga—the community.

-Katie Surma is a Pittsburgh based attorney, yoga teacher, and crossfitter.
+Katie S. is a Pittsburgh based attorney, yoga teacher, and crossfitter.
 She teaches at Pittsburgh-based Amazing Yoga and crossfits at Integrated Fitness.
-You can reach her at: [email protected]

 Editor: Maja Despot